Know in one minute about White tea benefits

 Types of White Tea

-White tea storage time and processing and age and type of leaves and buds affect the chemical constituents of white tea which ultimately gives specific performance, flavor, and taste of tea.
-White tea is categorized into the following four grades
+White tea storage time, processing, age, type of leaves, and buds affect the chemical constituents of the tea which ultimately gives it a specific performance, flavor, and taste.
+White tea is categorized into the following four grades.

 1. Baihao Yinzhen (Silver Needle Tea)